wtsi-hgi/nf_longread/README.md

         --platform            nanopore, pacbio, hifi, default: nanopore

     Barcode Detection:
-        --mapq                the mapping quality for filtering, default: 1 --qualcut             the base quality in the barcode for filtering , default: 10 --numcut              the number of low-quality bases in the barcode for filtering, default: 3
+        --libtype             the type of library, muta or gene, default: muta --mapq                the mapping quality for filtering, default: 1 --qualcut             the base quality in the barcode for filtering , default: 10 --numcut              the number of low-quality bases in the barcode for filtering, default: 3